clevijoki/vapid/README.md

 This should compile all of the cpp files from the source folder and link into two executables.
 Vapid contains three functions:
 * `option` - Specify a compiler option for vapid to parse.
-* `compile` - the rule is called for every file in source.
+* `compile` - The rule is called for every file in source.
-* `link` - the rule is called once, with $ being all of the input files in separate arguments.
+* `link` - The rule is called once, with $ being all of the input files in separate arguments.

-These functions return an identifier for this task which can be passed as a dependency of a later rule, which allows vapid to run these tasks in parallel.
+These rule functions return an identifier for this task which can be passed as a dependency of a later rule, which allows vapid to run these tasks in parallel.

 Because the configuration script is just python, all other support, like release/debug builds, unity builds, include paths, and platform support will need to be implemented in the python script itself.
-This is intended to be done by wrapping these vapid calls in functions that would generate the command line itself, like in the above example.

 For content builds, it could look like: